duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 The economy is **irreducible** if there are no proper independent subsets.

-We study two examples, both coming from Chapter 9.6 of Gale (1960) :cite:`gale1989theory`
+We study two examples, both coming from Chapter 9.6 of :cite:`gale1989theory`

 .. code-block:: python3